Do you want COVID-19 testing?

-For NON-URGENT health concerns
+For NON-URGENT Health Concerns

-There are four ways to schedule:
+There are 3 ways to schedule an appointment:

 For URGENT health concerns